Improved information criteria for Bayesian model averaging in lattice field theory: A bound on the asymptotic bias of model averaging

 \section{A bound on the asymptotic bias of model averaging}

 Here we derive the bound on the model averaging asymptotic bias given in \cref{eqn:asymptotic_bias}.
 For a general discussion of asymptotic bias and the relevant notation, see \cref{subsec:asymptotic-bias}.
 First, it will be useful to introduce some new notation for this appendix.
 Specifically, dependencies on the sample size will be shown explicitly with a subscript $N$.
 When the subscript $N$ is absent, this denotes the asymptotic value (e.g., $A\equiv\lim_{N\rightarrow\infty}A_N$ is the asymptotic value for a sequence of sample estimators $\{A_N\}_{N\in\mathbb{N}}$).
 The one exception is the sample data $\yd$, for which the $N$-dependence is clear and the asymptotic value (a random variable drawn from $\pr_{\T}$) is denoted by $z$.
+For simplicity, we do not distinguish between $b_y$ (finite-sample bias) and $b_z$ (asymptotic bias) as defined in \cref{eqn:bias-finite-sample,eqn:bias-asymptotic} in this appendix, as making the $N$-dependence explicit is sufficient.

 The bound in \cref{eqn:asymptotic_bias} holds (with probability $1$) if the parameter estimation procedure is consistent.
 The sequence of sample estimators $\{X(\yd)\}_{N\in\mathbb{N}}$ of $\xi$ is consistent if it satisfies \cite{larsen2005introduction}